 5.3 Implications

 To give direction to the reader for future steps and actions that can be based on the results of this study, the possible implications will be described in this paragraph.
 This emphasizes the societal relevance of the results of this study and may motivate or guide brewers, organisations, researchers and experts to apply the conclusions that are drawn in this study in their work.
+In this paragraph the practical and research implications will be discussed.

+5.3.1 Practical implications

 To guide brewers on their way to a sustainable production process